LordUbuntu/red-sea-vr/README.md

 ### Team

-We named ourselves "The Red C#" as a play on words to what our chosen topic would be about.
+We named ourselves "The Red Sea-Sharp" as a play on words to what our chosen topic would be about.

 The team consisted of:
 - Jared Klassen